How to Lose Body Fat: 50 Tips That Really Work

 If you’re looking for ways to get back in shape (or get in shape, period), you’re not alone.
 After all, it’s prime resolution-making (and breaking!) season, which means most of us have some self-improvement goals, and getting healthier and fitter is always a good one.
 Instead of being laser-focused on shedding pounds, which can result in tunnel vision and frustration, there are some easy ways you can tone and tighten—and melt fat—without agonizing.
-Below are 50 of the best ones.
+For tips on how to lose body fat, scroll below for 50 of the best ones.

 1. Switch Up Your Workout